Colin-b/pyxelrest/README.md

 </p>
 <p align="center"><em>Auto update can be (de)activated from Microsoft Excel thanks to the <span style="color: #1382CE">Check for update on close</span> button within <span style="color: #1E1E1F">PyxelRest</span> tab.</em></p>

-Configuration can also be manually updated thanks to `%APPDATA%\pyxelrest\configuration\addin.config` file.
+Configuration can also be manually updated thanks to `%APPDATA%\pyxelrest\excel_addin\PyxelRestAddIn.dll.config` file.

 The following application settings are available: